 Our latest news & views

-With its red and yellow stripes, the Spanish flag speaks of sunshine and sand, but there is far more to it than that; it has an interesting and colourful history.
+With its red and yellow stripes, the Spain flag speaks of sunshine and sand, but there is far more to it than that.
+It has an interesting and colourful history.
 Today there are two main variants of the flag, a civil version which consists of just the red and yellow stripes, and a royal or government version that includes a coat of arms.
-A third version showing the Osborne Bull is also popular, especially at sporting events.
-The Osborne Bull is widely regarded as the unofficial national symbol of Spain and, with some exceptions, this bull image is proudly displayed throughout the country, especially at sporting events where a Spanish team or individual is taking part.
+Furthermore, a third version showing the Osborne Bull is also popular, especially at sporting events.
+The Osborne Bull is widely regarded as the unofficial national symbol of Spain.
+With some exceptions, this bull image is proudly displayed throughout the country, especially at sporting events where a Spanish team or individual is taking part.

 civil version of the Spanish flag